-If you have substantial revenues say a $1M then the investor assumes you have a growth story going at some level and will start looking for the limits of the growth story- how far will it go without funding and how much further it could go with funding.
+If you have substantial revenues, say $1M, then the investor assumes you have a growth story going at some level and will start looking for the growth story’s limits- how far will it go without funding and how much further it could go with funding.
 Later stage investors will look at the growth story to see how well you can scale it.

-Most startups can show activity metrics but alone it won’t engage the investor.
-Typically the activity metrics show a number of users and customer engagement but since it’s not related to what drives the business it doesn’t mean much.
+Most startups can show activity metrics, but alone it won’t engage the investor.
+Typically the activity metrics show several users and customer engagement, but since it’s not related to what drives the business, it doesn’t mean much.

-If your company is pre-revenue then you can show how the business model is “profitable” just on the unit economics level.
+If your company is pre-revenue, you can show how the business model is “profitable” just on the unit economics level.
 At the core, you can generate leads, qualify, and close them for revenue that exceeds the cost of acquiring the customer.
 Over time, you can improve these numbers.
-In the early days of a business the revenue is not large.
+In the early days of a business, the revenue is not large.
 Most investors know that and don’t expect large revenue.
-What they look for is repeatable, and predictable revenue.
+What they look for is repeatable and predictable revenue.
 Showing unit economics at the core of what you are doing will generate interest.

-The growth metrics show the number of users increasing and use of the product increasing over time.
+The growth metrics show the number of users increasing and the use of the product increasing over time.
 Daily active or monthly active users should be going up and to the right.
-If the business has seasons or cycles, then one can use six month moving averages to show the slope of the growth rate.
+If the business has seasons or cycles, one can use six-month moving averages to show the growth rate’s slope.